 This new measure is similar to 3001, except that it counts only falls where an injury occurred.
-There was concern by the Committee that the literature provided by the developer solely includes evidence from inpatient studies, particularly when it comes to preventing falls with injury.
-In addition, there was concern that this measure overlaps with measure 3001 and other measures of falls with injury in theNQF portfolio.
+The Committee was concerned that the developer only provided evidence from inpatient studies with respect to preventing falls with injury.
+In addition, there was concern that this measure overlaps with measure 3001 and other measures of falls with injury in the NQF portfolio.
 However, the Committee also noted the importance of measuring and publicly reporting falls with injury, given the morbidity and mortality associated with falls.
-The Committee agreed that there remains an opportunity for improvement in this area, and was satisfied with the reliability and validity of the measure.
+The Committee agreed that an opportunity for improvement persists in this area, and was satisfied with the reliability and validity of the measure.
 Overall, the Committee agreed that the measure meets the criteria for NQF endorsement.